 – On November 30, 2014 residents of Western New York reported a loud, earth-shaking ‘boom’.
 Residents in parts of England reported the exact same experience at the exact same time. [source]

 – The Lockport Cave was used to film parts of the cult classic Sharknado 2. [source]

 – At the site of Niagara Falls, the Niagara River spills 40 million gallons of water 180 feet downward each minute across a ragged ledge nearly 2/3 of a mile wide.

 – The Charles W. Howard Santa Claus School is the oldest operating and highest respected of all the Santa Claus Universities.
-It currently is in Michigan, but was originally founded by Charles W. Howard in Albion (Orleans County) in 1937. [source]
+Though it later moved, Howard originally founded his school in Albion in 1937. [source]

 – Charles W. Howard of Albion, New York first portrayed Santa in the 4th grade during a school play.
-He later founded the oldest-continuously run Santa Claus school in the world and was the featured Santa in the Macy’s Thanksgiving Day Parade from 1948 through 1965. [source]
+He later founded the oldest-continuously run Santa Claus school in the world.
+Later, Howard was the featured Santa in the Macy’s Thanksgiving Day Parade from 1948 through 1965. [source]

 – As a child, 21st President Chester A. Arthur lived in the village of Perry for a few years. [source]